EMAIL: [email protected] PHONE: 1-877-930-8360

 Cooperative divorce is a powerful method when your major points of dispute are fall in one area.
 It is also less costly than a collaborative divorce and can be less costly than a mediated divorce, especially if you and your spouse agree on an attorney-mediator to work with the professional neutral.

-Here’s an example of cases well-suited to cooperative divorce: If you either do not have children, or you have children and you and your spouse completely agree on how they should be raised post-divorce; then you probably do not need a neutral mental health professional for assistance with negotiating a parenting plan.
+Here’s an example of cases well-suited to cooperative divorce: If you either do not have children, or you have children and you and your spouse completely agree on how they should be raised post-divorce, then you probably do not need a neutral mental health professional for assistance with negotiating a parenting plan.

 On the other hand, if your marital assets and debts are straightforward or few, but you are in complete opposition about how your children should be raised, then a neutral mental health professional is brought in to assist you and your spouse in developing a parenting plan which best supports your family.